Configuration¶

 First-use prompting¶

-The first time you run an AI-powered command without a configured agent (e.g. st standup --summary), stax opens the picker automatically and persists the choice for future runs — no manual config editing required.
+The first time you run an AI-powered command without a configured agent (e.g. st standup --ai), stax opens the picker automatically and persists the choice for future runs — no manual config editing required.

 Resolution order¶